Kenai River Guide Academy®

 Mandatory Program

 In 2006, this program is optional.
 In 2007, the course becomes mandatory for all new guides who wish to possess a Kenai River Commercial Guide Permit.
 Guide applicants must successfully complete a course approved by the director of DPOR that is specially designed to train persons to provide professional guide services as sport fishing guides within the KRSMA.
 The course you are taking at Kenai Peninsula College is the only approved course presently offered.
-Guides must pass the course in order to receive a DPOR commercial operator permit to guide on the Kenai River; when they have to take the course is based upon the number of years they have been professionally guiding on the Kenai.
+Guides must pass the course in order to receive a DPOR commercial operator permit to guide on the Kenai River.

 The cost of the course is $206 for the 5-day course and the fee includes four lunches provided by the Kenai River Sportfishing Association.